What are keywords?

 How to include keywords when you develop a job ad

 Keywords should be used throughout your job ad to indicate to candidates that your position is a good fit with what they are looking for.
-Coutts says the key to creating an appealing job ad with relevant keywords is to start with a job title, the role and description, whether it’s full time or part time and the benefits (such as flexible working hours).
+Coutts says the key to creating an appealing job ad with relevant keywords is to start with a job title, the role and description, whether it’s full time or part time and any benefits (such as flexible working hours).

 While keywords play a vital part in attracting candidates they are only one part of the job ad puzzle, says Coutts.